getify/You-Dont-Know-JS/get-started/ch1.md

 Paradigms are neither right nor wrong.
 They're orientations that guide and mold how programmers approach problems and solutions, how they structure and maintain their code.

-Some languages are heavily slanted toward one paradigm—C is procedural, Java/C++ are almost entirely class oriented, and Haskell is FP through and through.
+Some languages are heavily slanted toward one paradigm—C is procedural, Java/C++ are almost entirely class-oriented, and Haskell is FP through and through.

 But many languages also support code patterns that can come from, and even mix and match from, different paradigms.
-So called "multi-paradigm languages" offer ultimate flexibility.
+So-called "multi-paradigm languages" offer ultimate flexibility.
 In some cases, a single program can even have two or more expressions of these paradigms sitting side by side.

 JavaScript is most definitely a multi-paradigm language.
 You can write procedural, class-oriented, or FP-style code, and you can make those decisions on a line-by-line basis instead of being forced into an all-or-nothing choice.

 ## Backwards & Forwards

-One of the most foundational principles that guides JavaScript is preservation of *backwards compatibility*.
+One of the most foundational principles that guide JavaScript is the preservation of *backwards compatibility*.
 Many are confused by the implications of this term, and often confuse it with a related but different term: *forwards compatibility*.

 Let's set the record straight.